Beef Bourguignon makes a classic meal. This simple recipe for making beef bourguignon will quickly become a family-favorite.

 Sprinkle flour, salt and black pepper over meat.

 Stir until all meat is well-coated.

 Pour burgundy or chianti and the juice you put in the small bowl earlier over the meat.
-The meat should be barely covered.
+The meat should be covered plus about 1 inch.
 If it is not, you can add beef broth, more burgundy or equal parts of both.

 This is when you can go do other stuff and the magic happens.